nihiser/code-challenge-reactjs/README.md

 This was originally for an interview code challenge that I am now using it for continuous learning.

+Additionally, I will be utilizing many of GitHub's project features and wiki.
+Updates will be done using PRs.

 ### Tech stack